mars0i/depniche/doc/brainstorm1.md

 An organism type could be an indexed type to represent different possible phenotypes of the same general kind of organism.

+> Is this allowed by Haskell/Idris/Agda/Lean/etc?
+Uh, need to have
+> wrappers, I guess.
+GADTs maybe.
+Something like this?
+(Idrisey):
+> ```haskell
+> data Organism : (o : OrganismData) -> Organism
+>   Niche0instance : (niche_index : Vect n Integer) -> Organism organism_data
+>   Niche1instance : organism_data -> Organism organism_data
+> ```

 If there is no niche for an organism treated as a species or variant, it goes extinct.

+> So this means that whether a type exists can vary from run to run.
+> Well that's OK if they are indexed types.

 If there is no niche for an individual, it does not reproduce.

+> OK, but this is weird.
+If a niche is its type, how does it exist
+> without a type?
+I'm thinking this is more complicated to do with
+> static types than I thought.
+Maybe not worth the trouble. (?)
+> Maybe the idea of representing niches by types per se---i.e. types
+> at the language level---is a bad idea.

 If an organism can satisfy multiple niches, then some niches may be more salutary than others for a given organism.